marvinhuebner/slick-animation/README.md

 # slick-animation
 <hr>

-`slick-animation’ let´s you easy animate your elements which are contained in your [Slick](https://github.com/kenwheeler/slick/).
+`slick-animation` let´s you easy animate your elements which are contained in your [Slick](https://github.com/kenwheeler/slick/).

 ## Documentation
 <hr>